owenstrength/Discover-More-Music/README.md

 - Utilizes Spotify's get reccomendations web api function generate song recomendations based on seeded songs and artists.
   - Uses user listening data for seeded songs and artists.
   - Uses frontend input for target acousticness, dancability, instrumentalness, energy, and popularity.
+- Creates a new playlist with the users account of the reccomended songs and opens the playlist in a new tab.
   <br></br>
   ![Parameter Sliders](/readme-images/sliders.png)

   <p align="center">
   <i align="center">Input Sliders using Styled Components</i>
   </p>

-- Creates a new playlist with the users account of the reccomended songs and opens the playlist in a new tab.
+## Notes
+ - website currently unavailble.
+ - waiting on spotify apporval to have more than 25 users.